chawki-ifaoui/vue-expense-tracker/README.md

 # Vue Expense Tracker

 A modern, responsive expense tracking application built with Vue 3, Vite, and Vuetify.
 This application helps users manage their personal finances by tracking income and expenses with a beautiful, intuitive interface featuring Material Design components.
-Optimized for both desktop and mobile devices with PWA capabilities.
+Optimized for both desktop and mobile devices with PWA capabilities and comprehensive date tracking.

 ## 🚀 Features

 - **Add Transactions**: Easily add income (positive amounts) and expenses (negative amounts)
+- **Date Tracking**: Add dates to all transactions with a beautiful date picker
 - **Real-time Balance**: View your current balance updated in real-time
 - **Income/Expense Summary**: See total income and expenses at a glance with beautiful cards
-- **Transaction History**: View all your transactions in a modern list format with icons
+- **Transaction History**: View all your transactions in a modern list format with dates and icons
+- **Date Filtering**: Filter transactions by date ranges (Today, Yesterday, This Week, This Month, etc.)
+- **Smart Date Display**: Intelligent date formatting (Today, Yesterday, Weekday names, etc.)
 - **Delete Transactions**: Remove unwanted transactions with a single click
 - **Local Storage**: All data is automatically saved to your browser's local storage
 - **Toast Notifications**: Get instant feedback when adding or deleting transactions